The Brittas Empire

 The Brittas Empire is a British sitcom created and originally written by Andrew Norriss and Richard Fegen.
-Chris Barrie played titular character Gordon Brittas, the well-intended but hugely incompetent manager of the fictional Whitbury New Town Leisure Centre.

-The show ran for seven series and 52 episodes – including two Christmas specials – from 1991 to 1997 on BBC1.
+Chris Barrie played titular character Gordon Brittas, the well-intentioned but hugely incompetent manager of the fictional Whitbury New Town Leisure Centre.
+The show ran for seven series and 52 episodes – including two Christmas specials – from 3 January 1991 to 24 February 1997 on BBC1.
 Creators Norriss and Fegen co-wrote the first five series.
-The series peaked at 10 million viewers.
-In 2022, the series was described by Daily Mirror as "fondly-remembered".

 The Brittas Empire enjoyed a long and successful run throughout the 1990s, and gained large mainstream audiences.
-In 2004 the show came 47th on the BBC's Britain's Best Sitcom poll, and all series have been released on DVD both individually as series and as a complete boxset.
+In 2004, the show came 47th on the BBC's Britain's Best Sitcom poll, and all series have been released on DVD both individually as series and as a complete boxset.
 Best of the Britcoms noted the series has been hailed as "the Fawlty Towers of the 1990s" due to its "fast-paced, outrageous [comedy] full of inventive gags".

 The creators Andrew Norriss and Richard Fegen often combined farce with either surreal or dramatic elements in episodes.
 For example, in the first series, the leisure centre prepares for a royal visit, only for the doors to seal, the boiler room to flood and a visitor to become electrocuted.
 Unlike many traditional sitcoms, deaths were quite commonplace in The Brittas Empire.
-Barrie described the humour as "straightfoward, slapstick, very accessible characters, larger-than-life abnormal things happening in a very normal situation".
+Barrie described the humour as "straightforward, slapstick, very accessible characters, larger-than-life abnormal things happening in a very normal situation".

-The Brittas Empire was "quietly revolutionary" for featuring two gay male characters, "neither remotely camp yet both very funny", which was a first for a television comedy.